 In addition, the name servers in the file /etc/resolv.conf

 Thus, it appears that we do not need to install Network Manager or any other tools to have a functional set of nameservers.

 Comments on other DNS Name server tools

 Some tutorials on the internet recommend adding Network Manager to your VPS and using Network Manager tools like nmtui to set the DNS servers.
 This has the advantage over the DHCP tool in that many connections are not controlled by DHCP.
 They could be static or manual.
 So we may add Network Manager later if needed.
-But the problem with adding Network Manager now is that the only network device on the VPS, called enp1s0, is configured using etc/network/interfaces.
+But the problem with adding Network Manager now is that the only network device on the VPS, called ens3, is configured using etc/network/interfaces.
 Sadly, Network Manager will not control any device which is configured with etc/network/interfaces.
 So there is literally no device for Network Manager to control!
-Things may change when we add a second bridged connection.

 Other tutorials recommend adding DNSmasq.
 This is a powerful tool for complex DNS situations where there are lots of connections and you want to precisely control which connections get which DNS name servers. (note that resolv.conf only assigns DNS servers globally).
 So DNSmasq actually replaces resolv.conf.
 There is another tool called resolvconfig that can also replace resolv.conf.
 DNSmasq also works with Network Manager by adding the line dns=dnsmasq to the Network Manager configuration file.
-So we may add these tools later if needed.
+These options just add more complexity.

 Other tutorials recommend using Network d and/or Netplan.
 Both of these are loaded with problems.
 Finally, some people have gotten so frustrated with all of the programs fighting for control over the /etc/resolv.conf file that they removed the symbolic link to it with: